 be available for testing at all times

-take responsibility (in relation to anti-doping) for what you ingest or use
+take responsibility for what you ingest or use

 tell medical professionals that they should not use prohibited substances or methods, as per the WADA Prohibited List, and that any advice or treatment given to an athlete should not violate the Anti-Doping Rules